 By looking to local corporate tax law and tax treaties, a company can begin to assess potential tax liability for its foreign operations.

-Use of third party employers in the host country such as a GEO could mitigate the chances of a company triggering PE via employee activity.
-In essence, the GEO becomes the local employer for workers on assignment.
-This is important because it is usually the activity of employees in the host country that will trigger PE.
-Thus, if those employees are on the payroll of the GEO, that provides some layer of insulation between the company and the host country.
+Use of third party or outsourced employers in the host country such as a GEO, is one option that some multinationals use to try and avoid triggering PE via employee activity.
+In essence, the GEO becomes the local employer of record for workers on assignment.
+This is important because it is usually the activity of employees in the host country that will lead to PE, and the parent company may hope this will prevent PE taxation from reaching them as the true employer

 The Organisation For Economic Cooperation and Development (OECD) is the leading international body that is defining new areas for application of PE, some of them controversial.
 Although the OECD does not have any legal power to set international standards, its member states often look to it for guidance in forming economic policies, treaties and definitions.